CS-DS-125/125book/source/05-StringsFilesAndLists/Lists.rst

 invoke it on the delimiter and pass the list as a parameter:

-.. index:: join method, method!join
+.. index:: join method, method;join

 .. index:: concatenation